wp-plugins/login-configurator/readme.txt

 * Can also protect your feed URL.
 * Set a default redirect URL when they log in.
 * Add a message box with title to the login form.
+* Set the background image to use on the login form, and the repeat rule.
 * Set the URL for a new logo for all login pages.
 * Set the URL for the link on the logo for all login pages.
 * Whitelist certain URLs in the site to remain unprotected.